Ivan753/network/README.md

-This project was been frozen
+This project had been frozen